Try These Simple Tips To Be A Good Boss

 18. Give Your Employees Breathing Room:

-People work differently, you need to allow your employees to work they way they work best.
-Some people find it hard, being restrained to a desk and need to go for a two minute walk every hour.
+People work differently, you need to allow your employees to work the way they work best.
+Some people find it hard, being restrained to a desk and need to go for a two-minute walk every hour.

 19. Identify Strengths and Weaknesses & Act:

 You might have a person that does a great job scheduling and managing certain departments but has terrible communication skills, then you reduce the major communication tasks and increase the tasks they excel in.

 Many times time off is more important to employees that money.
 When your employees need time off, do your best to accommodate them.
 Keep in mind they have a life outside of work plus a happy employee is a more productive employee.

 Allow your employees to enjoy a relaxed environment.
 You shouldn’t make your employees afraid of you and providing a relaxed environment will help keep your employees productive.